 Contrary to what the movie Field of Dreams would have you believe, that whole “If you build it, they will come” mantra rarely holds true.
 This is especially the case when you build or relaunch a website.
-Even with an amazing product or service, if you want an audience to actively engage with your business, you have to first actively engage with them through marketing.
+Even with an amazing product or service, if you want an audience to actively engage with your business, you have to first actively engage with them through content marketing.

 That’s where blogging comes in.

 Here’s the insider expert scoop: Blogging is nucleus of any social media marketing strategy.

 Data shows that businesses using blogs as part of their marketing get an average of 67 percent more leads than those who don’t.

-“But how do I start?” you ask.
+“But how do I start?” you may ask.
 “Where do I find the time?”
 “What do I write about?”

 It’s easier than many of us first think.
 So if you’re still unsure, here are a few pointers to get you started.